Brown-University-Library/aeon_webfolder_comparison_project/README.md

     - files that are different
     - files that are the same
 - [x] running that shouldoutput json for the above results, saving it to a datestamped file in a "diff" directory.
+ - [x] running that should output JSON for the above results, saving it to a datestamped file in a "diffed_dirs" directory.

 Compare two files...
 - [ ] create a test that will run `diff_files.py` on a pair of files that are the same, and verify that the output.json indicates they're the same.